One of my clients, Brian, called me up last week asking me how he can continue his workouts while at home.

 - Resistance can be upgraded to 300 lbs of total resistance weight.

-Summary: This machine is designed to help you perform workouts with specifically targeted resistance in each motion you make.
-Basically, it’s a complete gym system made using resistance bands—a highly effective alternative to free weights and weight plates.
+Summary: This full-body machine is designed to help you perform workouts with specifically targeted resistance in each motion you make.
+The Freedom Arms™ move independently, basically, it’s a complete gym system made using resistance bands—a highly effective alternative to free weights and weight plates.
 Despite missing the traditional cast iron stacking weights you see in a traditional home gym, the Bowflex Revolution boasts a total resistance of up to 300 lbs for upper body workouts and 600 lbs for lower body exercises.
 Although this machine does come off as quite a huge unit needing 10 by 7 feet of space, it’s easily portable and can be put away easily because of its folding body and transport wheels that make it easier to move around.

 - The frame is mostly made of durable high-gauge steel